-You’ll soon need to redeem 3 Westpac Altitude points for every 1 Singapore Airlines KrisFlyer mile, Cathay Pacific Asia Mile or Malaysia Airlines Enrich mile.
+From next Friday, you’ll need to redeem 3 Westpac Altitude points for every 1 Singapore Airlines KrisFlyer mile, Cathay Pacific Asia Mile or Malaysia Airlines Enrich mile.
 The transfer rate from Westpac Altitude to Virgin Australia Velocity will also increase from 2:1 to 3:1, unless you’ve opted in to monthly auto-redemption.
 There is no change to Air New Zealand Airpoints redemptions, although we wouldn’t recommend sending your points to that program anyway.

-A Westpac spokesperson told Australian Frequent Flyer that the bank will contact affected customers to communicate the changes and provide assistance.
+A Westpac spokesperson told Australian Frequent Flyer that the bank has contact affected customers to communicate the changes and provide assistance.
 “Customers can also contact our designated Altitude Rewards line on 1300 887 820, Monday to Friday, between 8am to 8pm (AEST)”, the spokesperson added.

 If you have a large balance of Altitude points, make sure you transfer them out by 8 November 2018 to access the current rates!